-- C. If the responsible person is a minor, the parents or guardians of that minor, and the minor will be jointly and severally liable for response costs. - D. All response costs and penalties for which the responsible person may be liable may become a lien on the residence or other private property on which the violation has occurred. - E. The council, by resolution, may establish the cost for reimbursement of response costs to the County for violations of this chapter. - 9.40.050 Civil penalties.
-A. Any responsible person who is found by clear and convincing evidence to have violated any provision of this chapter will be strictly liable and fined \$200 for a first violation, \$500 for a second violation, and \$1000 for a third violation within a twelve-month period. - B. The County must notify the responsible person in writing of the imposition of such civil penalty and the process for appeal.
-If the responsible person is a minor, the minor and his or her parents or guardians will be jointly and severally liable for the civil penalties imposed. - C. Any responsible person found to have violated this chapter may request community service in lieu of paying the civil penalty on appeal. - D. In addition to any other procedures for the collection of civil fines available to the County by law or rules of the court, the County may add unpaid civil fines imposed under this chapter to any County taxes, fees, or charges, except for residential water or sewer charges. - E. Application of this chapter does not preclude the imposition of any other applicable civil or criminal penalties. - 9.40.060 Administrative citations and appeals.
-A. The chief of police will administer this chapter; except the chief may designate a social host administrator, who will exercise the chief's authority under this chapter, to the extent authorized by the chief. - B. Any responsible person aggrieved by a determination of the chief of police or the social host administrator may appeal the determination by filing a written notice of appeal with the board of variances and appeals within thirty days after notice of the determination." - SECTION 3.
-New material is underscored.
+C. If the responsible person is a minor, the parents or guardians of that minor, and the minor will be jointly and severally liable for response costs.

+D. All response costs and penalties for which the responsible person may be liable may become a lien on the residence or other private property on which the violation has occurred.

+E. The council, by resolution, may establish the cost for reimbursement of response costs to the County for violations of this chapter.

+9.40.050 Civil penalties.
+A. Any responsible person who is found by clear and convincing evidence to have violated any provision of this chapter will be strictly liable and fined \$200 for a first violation, \$500 for a second violation, and \$1000 for a third violation within a twelve-month period.

+B. The County must notify the responsible person in writing of the imposition of such civil penalty and the process for appeal.
+If the responsible person is a minor, the minor and his or her parents or guardians will be jointly and severally liable for the civil penalties imposed hereunder.

+C. Any responsible person found to have violated this chapter may request community service in lieu of paying the civil penalty on appeal.

+D. In addition to any other procedures for the collection of civil fines available to the County by law or rules of the court, the County may add unpaid civil fines imposed pursuant to this chapter to any County taxes, fees, or charges, except for residential water or sewer charges.

+9.40.060 Administrative citations and appeals.
+A. The chief of police will administer this chapter; except the chief may designate a social host administrator, who may exercise the chief's authority under this chapter, to the extent authorized by the chief.

+B. Any responsible person aggrieved by a determination of the chief of police or the social host administrator may appeal the determination by filing a written notice of appeal with the board of variances and appeals within thirty days after notice of the determination."

+SECTION 3.
 In printing this bill, the County Clerk need not include the underscoring.